Length: 14 Weeks (Jan - Apr 2019)

 The main goal is to know more about the professional world of figure skating and verified my assumption of space and motions.

 Through the interview, I have verified my assumption and find there are lots of needs on figure skating’s choreography.
-Today, most of the choreography’s processes communicated remotely.
+Today, most of the choreography’s processes communicated remotely by phone or email.
 These are sometimes time-consuming and hard to convey their needs correctly.

 Research on Choreography